Mica Peak Air Force Station: History

 Over the years, the equipment at the station was upgraded or modified to improve the efficiency and accuracy of the information gathered by the radars.
 In 1967 the search radar was upgraded to an AN/FPS-67B.
 Routine operations were performed until 1975 when the 823rd Radar Squadron (SAGE) was inactivated on 1 July.
-Although the squadron was inactivated and most of the facility was closed, Mica Peak remained in operation manned by various operating locations / detachments of the 25th Air Defense Squadron at McChord AFB.
+Although the squadron was inactivated and most of the facility was closed, Mica Peak remained in operation staffed by various operating locations / detachments of the 25th Air Defense Squadron at McChord AFB.
 Circa 1977 the AN/FPS-90 was converted to an AN/FPS-116.
 The 25th ADS shut down operations on 1 October 1979.

 The FAA assumed control of the station on 1 October 1979, however the Air Force maintained the height-finder radar until 1988 when that radar was retired.
 Through the mid-1990s, the FAA continued to operate the AN/FPS-67B set at this site.
 That radar was then replaced by an ARSR-4 in the late 1990s.
 Mica Peak remains an active Joint Surveillance System (JSS) site today.